palmprang/SQL_A-Deep-Dive-into-Chinook-s-Sales-Data/README.md

 #### Product Analysis and Performance
 - What are the top-selling genres and artists? <br/>
-- How does the price of a track affect its sales? <br/>
-- What is the average selling price of different genres? <br/>
+- What is the sales performance of songs and videos <br/>

 #### Analyzing Employee Performance